Ingener74/HeartRateMonitor/README.md

 HeartRateMonitor
 ================
 Many people in world suffer with problem with heart.
+Including me.

-I want to create online/modile service for monitoring heart rate.
+I want to create online service for monitoring heart rate using your own smartphone.